gijs/applitude/index.md

 # ![applitude](applitude.png)

-applitude is a runtime framework and a domain-specific language making iPhone application development easier.
+applitude is a runtime framework and a domain-specific language for iPhone application development.
 It is an extended, iPhone-only version of the [Applause](http://code.google.com/p/applause/) project.

 ## Overview

-applitude provides a domain specific language to describe iPhone applications, esp. the boring parts which are manually coded over and over again, in a crisp and precise way.
-For example, this application loads data from a URL, parses a [JSON document](https://github.com/ralfebert/applitude/blob/gh-pages/demo/devices.json) and shows it using generated table view controllers:
+applitude comes with a DSL to describe common functionality of iPhone applications in a crisp and precise way.
+For example, this application loads [JSON data](https://github.com/ralfebert/applitude/blob/gh-pages/demo/devices.json) from an URL:

 ![Screenshots Inventors demo application](demo.png)

-This application can be generated from [`demo.app`](https://github.com/ralfebert/applitude/blob/master/examples/demo/demo.app):
+This application was generated from [`demo.app`](https://github.com/ralfebert/applitude/blob/master/examples/demo/demo.app):

 	entity Inventor {
 		String name